fnzv/trsh/README.md

 - The script will guess your Sender-id based on the messages you send on the first step. <br>

 - If you cannot figure out how to find your Sender-id manually launch the script get-sender-id.py from commandline and you will get a raw output containing chat_id,sender_id,username,type <br>

+After you finished the installation the python script will run as a system service with supervisor.

 ## Tests